owenwp/Notepad/_posts/2019-04-14-tengen-update.md

 [![]({{ site.url }}/images/screen4.png)]({{ site.url }}/images/screen4.png)

-If you would like to help test Tengen Go before launch, please go to the [Tengen Go]({{ site.url }}/tengen/index.html) page and let me know using the Contact form.
+If you would like to help test Tengen Go before launch, please go to the [Tengen Go]({{ site.url }}/tengen/index.html) page and let me know using the Contact form, with the email address you use for your Oculus account.